It's bananas, and I love them!! Although we know the word banana in Puerto Rico, we regularly refer to this delicious fruit, green or ripe, as guineo.

 Most of the same cooking methods apply for ripe plantains except for tostones and arañitas because the ripe plantain is too soft to press in that manner.

 The most popular way of preparing ripe plantains is by frying them as a side dish.
-When the plantains are ripe, we call them MADUROS or AMARILLOS.
+When the plantains are ripe, we call them maduros or amarillos.
 I personally remember calling them amarillos while growing up.

 I live in Florida, where the population is about 30% Hispanic.
 Finding frozen banana leaves is quite easy.
 If you live in the midwest, that might be a different story.
-For that reason, aren't we lucky to have AMAZON?
+For that reason, aren't we lucky to have Amazon?
 You can find fresh Hojas de Platano (Fresh Banana Leaves) or Frozen.
 Although banana leaves are a great addition to the recipe, the leaves are not a must if you cannot find them.
-Here are a few substitutes for the Banana Leaves: corn husks or parchment paper.
+Here are a few substitutes for the Banana Leaves: cabbage, corn husks or parchment paper.

 How to peel bananas and plantains

 This method works well for any green banana or plantain.
+Although it works well with ripe plantains as well.

-Cut bananas off of the banana hand.
+Cut bananas off of the banana bunch.
 Also, cut the bottom of the banana.
 For this method, I will refer to the end that attaches to the "hand" as the top and the dark end the bottom.

 Then cut the skin only without cutting into the fruit lengthwise.